-As interviewers are no longer waiting for the beep and leaving live messages but are instead simply coding call outcomes as voicemails and letting an automated system wait for the beep and leave the message, the amount of interviewer time spent on a call on which a message is left is now very similar to the amount of interviewer time on calls on which messages are left means that instead of waiting for the fourth voicemail event before leaving a message, as has been the long-standing NIS protocol, it is now cost effective to leave messages earlier in a potential respondent's call history.
-Furthermore, the use of pre-recorded message.
+As interviewers are no longer waiting for the beep and leaving live messages but are instead simply coding call outcomes as voicemails and letting an automated system wait for the beep and leave the message, the amount of interviewer time spent on a call on which a message is left is now very similar to the amount of interviewer time spent on a call on which a message is not left.
+The reduction in interviewer time on calls on which messages are left means that instead of waiting for the fourth voicemail event before leaving a message, as has been the long-standing NIS protocol, it is now cost effective to leave messages earlier in a potential respondent's call history.
+Furthermore, the use of prerecorded messages allows for experimentation with the voice and pacing used on the prerecorded message.
 In Quarters 3 and 4 of 2018, evaluations were conducted that varied the timing of when messages were left and the voice and pacing of the pre-recorded message, as described in the next section.
 Throughout Quarters 3 and 4 of 2018 and across the conditions in these studies, the content of the voicemail message remained constant: